jkcoxson/JitStreamer/README.md

 - A working Rust and C dev environment

 You do not need to build this software yourself, there is a public instance.
-You can find support at the [Jit Streamer Discord server](https://imgur.com/rr9xJhX)
+You can find support at the [JitStreamer Discord server](https://imgur.com/rr9xJhX)

 # Building
 **Note:** These are rough building instructions for Linux